nmattei/cmps6790/syllabus.md

 An important aspect of this course is becoming a better coder.
 Hence all coding assignments will consist of a *Professionalism* component.
 One handy resource for this is [Arie’s Coding Guide](https://nmattei.github.io/cmps3140/codingguide).
 Note that this was written for Intro. to AI CMPS 3140 but many of the same issues apply to this course.

 ### In Class Activities, Participation, and Attendance
-Attendance will be monitored through an in-class survey (nearly) every day of class.
+Attendance will be monitored through TopHat (nearly) every day of class.
 You are required to fill out this survey every day, synchronously in class unless you contact the instructor ahead of time to make alternative arrangements.

 Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
 As we are online sometimes this may include posting things on the discussion board or answering a short quiz in Canvas on additional readings.
 This may also include presenting/explaining answers to labs in class.